There’s no disputing how important water is to survival. In fact, the human body can only survive three days without it!

 - Not ideal for large groups and is more intended for individual use

-The PRO X Electric Water Filter has an incredibly fast flow-rate compared to other filters on the market.
+The Survivor Electric Water Filter has an incredibly fast flow-rate compared to other filters on the market.
 It produces about 0.5 liters per minute, and with a 0.01 rating, its speed is undoubtedly impressive.

 This electric handheld filter is also super easy to use.
 It runs on AA batteries and can plug into a variety of USB sources.
 With the press of a button, the filter will start to remove bacteria, protozoa, and viruses from the water to make it safe for drinking.